ErikLuimes/lockkit-ios/README.md

 ### Initialization

-In order to interact with bike locks, you must intialize the SDK with the API token provided to you by Donkey Republic:
+In order to interact with bike locks, you must intialize the SDK with the SDK authorization token provided to you by Donkey Republic:

     LockKit.shared.initializeSDK(apiToken: "MyDonkeyToken", errorHandler: { (error) in